17. Working with Vector Tiles¶

 The Information tab is read-only and represents an interesting place to quickly grab summarized information and metadata on the current layer.
 Provided information are:

-based on the provider of the layer (e.g. URI and number of Zoom levels)
+based on the provider of the layer: name, URI, source type and path, number of zoom levels

 As vector tiles consist of point, line and polygon geometries, the respective symbols are available.
 To apply a cartographic style you need to use a Style URL when creating the Vector Tiles Connection.
 The symbology will be shown immediately in the Symbology tab after clicking the OK button.